-With rising inflation rates and the talk of a possible recession, many organizations find it challenging to keep up with demand from workers in providing competitive benefits package.
+With rising inflation rates and the talk of a possible recession, many organizations find it challenging to keep up with demand from workers in providing competitive benefits packages.

-This article will cover tips for both employers and employees to help lower costs without sacrificing benefits or pay.
+This article will cover tips for employers and employees to help lower the cost of care without sacrificing benefits or pay.

 How is inflation impacting employers and employees?

 Throughout 2022, inflation increased across most consumer spending categories.
-While the rate of inflation has slowed—or even decreased—in recent months, it still impacts how employers and employees spend their money.
+While the rate of inflation has slowed in recent months, it still impacts how employers and employees spend their money.

 However, inflation hasn't only affected consumer goods.
-Employee benefit costs are also on the rise.
+Employee benefit costs are also rising.

-According to a survey conducted by the Employee Benefit Research Institute2, a third of U.S. employees saw an increase in medical costs between 2021 and 2022.
-Moreover, 4 in 10 of those who reported increased health costs said they also have trouble paying their bills or covering basic living expenses.
+According to a survey conducted by the Employee Benefit Research Institute2, a third of U.S. employees saw increased medical costs between 2021 and 2022.
+Moreover, four in ten of those who reported increased health costs said they also have trouble paying their bills or covering basic living expenses.

-But employees aren't the only ones struggling to pay for healthcare costs these days—employers are also bearing the brunt of rising costs.
+But employees aren't the only ones struggling with healthcare spending these days—employers are also bearing the brunt of rising costs.
 This is due to rising group health insurance costs.

-According to KFF’s 2022 Employer Health Benefits Survey3, annual premiums for employer-sponsored health coverage reached $22,463.
-On average, employees paid $6,106 toward their coverage.
+According to KFF's 2023 Employer Health Benefits Survey3, annual premiums for employer-sponsored health coverage reached $23,968.
+On average, employees paid $6,575 toward their health insurance coverage, leaving employers to cover the rest.

 This increased cost has led some employers to reconsider their employees' benefits.

-For employees, the impact of inflation can’t be overstated.
+You also can't overstate the impact of inflation on employees.
 When inflation increases, the buying power of workers' take-home pay shrinks.

 With inflation likely to stick around for a while, many consumers can expect the costs of goods to remain high.
-This creates additional financial worries for many workers, as their pay can't keep up with their increasing costs.
+This creates an additional financial burden for many workers, as their pay can't keep up with their increasing costs.

 Why is it important to offer employee benefits during periods of high inflation?

-With employees facing higher costs of living due to inflation, they aren’t able to live their lives the way they used to, even with the same salary or benefits as before.
+With employees facing higher costs of living due to inflation, they can’t live their lives as they used to, even with the same salary or benefits as before.
 Many Americans are cutting costs to try and save money for increasing rent, utilities, and healthcare costs.

 How to reduce employee benefit costs